 Detailed design and costings are currently underway to optimise the configuration of the proposed 275 kV transmission line to the expected generation output requirements.
-The line will be either double or single circuit configuration on self-supporting structures (steel lattice towers and/or poles) or guyed structures.
+The line will be a single circuit configuration on self-supporting structures (steel lattice towers and poles).
 The transmission line will be located within a 60 m wide easement.